lordakinmo/aws-terraform-infra/README.md

 Elastic IP: Ensures a persistent public IP address for access

 Private Key: Ensure your EC2 key pair is correctly set in key_name

-📫 Contact
-Feel free to connect with me on GitHub or [LinkedIn] (https://www.linkedin.com/in/stephen-abikoye-466845108/)  for DevOps or Cloud engineering opportunities.